AntonioGalvezP/Project-1_Reproducible-Research/PA1_TEMPLATE.md

 ### What is the impact of imputing missing data on the estimates of the total daily number of steps?
-### Are there differences in activity patterns between weekdays and weekends?
-For this part the weekdays() function may be of some help here.
-Use the dataset with the filled-in missing values for this part.

 ### 1. Create a new factor variable in the dataset with two levels – “weekday” and “weekend” indicating whether a given date is a weekday or weekend day.

 ```{r}